bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The graphics interchange format or GIF along with the Web P image format are used for animated images.

-An image using this format has no interactivity, but it\'s popular for embedding animated content and for building two D video games and animations.
+An image using this format has no interactivity, but it&apos;s popular for embedding animated content and for building two D video games and animations.

 The two D canvas allows two D graphics to be drawn in the web browser.

-It\'s popular for building two D video games and animations.
+It&apos;s popular for building two D video games and animations.

 The logic and behavior of an animation or video game is defined using javascript.